emmercm/www/src/blog/_torrentzip.md

 ---

+- Link to the Igir documentation
-- Discussion about why it's beneficial to MAME, how it relates to torrent trackers,
+- Discussion about why it's beneficial to MAME, how it relates to torrent trackers, how ROM sets can change between MAME versions, with examples in the form of a `tree` command output
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwMzAyNjQ0OF19
+eyJoaXN0b3J5IjpbLTc3MTc3OTI2MV19
 -->